Upgrade to an easier payment experience for Korean customers

 Our SDKs are built to handle new unknown values and keys gracefully, so they shouldn't break.

-In the coming days, we'll update our SDKs and Paddle.js package to include the new payment method types.
+We've updated our SDKs and Paddle.js package to include the new payment method types.
 We recommend updating for the best integration experience.

 | Library | Example update command |